amirbt13/web-shop/README.md

-# IMPORTANT IMPORTANT
-project can not go any further because of internet issues in iran , the fakestoreapi server is down , the project will start again as soon as possible .
+#Project was on pause for a mounth due to internet issues in Iran , i'm working on it again

 # Getting Started with Create React App